• Skip to primary navigation

 Can you make this Russian Buttercream recipe sweeter?

 You can.
-If you want to add more sweetness, just slowly add in a bit of powdered sugar to the frosting.
-I would add a little at a time till you get that perfect amount and don't mess with the consistency too much.
+If you want to add more sweetness, just slowly add a bit of powdered sugar to the frosting.
+I would add a little at a time till you get that perfect amount and don’t mess with the consistency too much.

 Does Russian Buttercream frosting crust?